The Revitalizing Power of Breathing

 4. Engage in a regular yoga, pilates, and spinal hygiene exercise program

-5. Consider doing our Superbrain yoga (or super brain squats) each day in order to improve brain and breathing patterns.
+5. Consider doing our Superbrain yoga (or super brain squats) each day to improve brain and breathing patterns.

 breathing